hardin47/website/Math58/Notes/02-FoundInf.md

 ## [1] 0.6204574
 ```

-Question: Survey researchers typically select only one random sample from a population, and then they produce a confidence interval based on that sample.How do we know whether the resulting confidence interval is successful in capturing the unknown value of the population parameter?
+Question: Survey researchers typically select only one random sample from a population, and then they produce a confidence interval based on that sample.
+How do we know whether the resulting confidence interval is successful in capturing the unknown value of the population parameter?

 Answer: we don't know!
 We never know if the interval actually captures the parameter or not.
 We just know that over our lifetime as scientists, we will capture at the rate we set.